Buffalo Orienteering Club Map Hikes

 Each spring, the Buffalo Orienteering

-Club sets up a course of 25 controls at one or more parks for the orienteer or the casual hiker to do at their leisure.
-In early 2016, MAP HIKES will be created at Chestnut Ridge Park, Emery
+Club sets up a course of 25 controls at several Erie County Parks for the orienteer or the casual hiker to experience at their leisure.
+In early 2017, MAP HIKES will be created at Chestnut

+Ridge Park, Emery